Jesus não Tem Dentes no País dos Banguelas: Songwriting and lyrical themes

 Charles Gavin sought new sounds for his drums for this album, expanding his kit and trying new and more elaborated fills.
 This caused conflicts in studio; one particular episode in which Liminha tells him off was filmed by Mello and featured in the band's documentary Titãs – A Vida Até Parece Uma Festa.
 Gavin ended up with a smaller set provided by the studio and, later, he and producer talked about what he wanted from the instrument.
 Because Gavin was heavily influenced by John Bonham (Led Zeppelin), Liminha helped him create lines inspired by "Black Dog" on "Lugar Nenhum".
 "Lugar Nenhum" received airplay in October 1987.

+The acoustic guitar on "Desordem" was inspired by The Cure; the bass line of "Corações e Mentes" was re-done mixing electronic and analogical sounds.
 One of the sounds heard at the rhythmic section of "Diversão" was obtained from a sheet pan.
-Reis, Liminha and Paulo Junqueiro were chatting at the studio's kitchen when Reis accidentally dropped one and its sound hitting the floor pleased them all so much they wanted to have it recorded.
+Reis, Liminha and Paulo Junqueiro were chatting at the studio's kitchen when Reis accidentally dropped one and its sound hitting the floor pleased them all so much, they wanted to have it recorded.

-Improvised percussion was used with other non-musical objects throughout the album, besides a sampler.
-The final result of "Diversão" involved so many sounds that the 24 channels of the studio were not enough and the musicians had to record some sounds simultaneously at the same channel.
+Improvised percussion was used with other non-musical objects throughout the album, such as on "Infelizmente" (with sounds of a cutlery box falling on the floor)), besides a sampler.
+The final result of "Diversão" involved so many sounds that the 24 channels of the studio were not enough, and the musicians had to record some sounds simultaneously at the same channel.

 "Nome aos Bois" lists several infamous or controversial personalities of World and Brazilian History such as Hitler, Stalin, Médici, Franco, Idi Amin, General Custer, Mark Chapman, Plínio Salgado, Jim Jones, among others.

 In a 2021 video, Reis said the song felt a bit biased for including mostly right-wing names.
 He also said Ronaldo Bôscoli was included because he once wrote an article panning the band following a performance at Canecão.
 Reis says he now regrets having mentioned him.
 In 1989, the band released "O Pulso", seen as a pathological counterpart to "Nome aos Bois" for listing several diseases, conditions and disorders.

 The album was labeled "difficult to understand" by André Singer at Folha de S.Paulo, "perhaps because it isn't an album to dance to, nor for selling only, nor for protesting only".
 Mario Cesar Carvalho, writing for the same newspaper, noticed that, unlike the previous album, this tackled everyday issues such as love, food, fun, disorder and lies.
 However, he noticed "a manifesto atmosphere" on "Comida", stating the album "is more a poetical listing of urgent demands".